10. Luigi Tarisio, François-Marie Pupunat (or who else)? An enigma in 4 photographs.

 This photograph (P.1.P.1.Pupunat Franç.001), 20.5 x 15 cm, is cataloged as «Portrait of the luthier François Marie Pupunat placing his hand on a violin table» and is a photographic positive printed on albuminated paper glued onto cardboard, which does not it has inscriptions or particular signs neither on the obverse nor on the reverse,[12] and has no negative.

-The context in which this second photograph was found justified, by the catalogers of the Lausanne Museum, the attribution to the subject of the portrait of the identity of the luthier F.M.
-Pupunat, who was probably the owner, while the shot, dated to around 1864, was assigned to the Lausanne photographer André Schmid (1836-1914), also due to the fact that a similar photograph, in "Carte de Visite" format, it is preserved in the collection of this photographer[12] in the same Museum.
+The context in which photograph no. 3 was found justified the attribution by the cataloguers of the Lausanne Museum of the identity of the violin maker F.M.
+Pupunat to the subject of the portrait, who was most likely its owner, while the shot, dated around 1864, was assigned to the Lausanne photographer André Schmid (1836-1914), also because a similar photograph (no. 4), in “Carte de Visite” format, is preserved in the collection of this photographer[[13] in the same Museum.

 André Schmid, Portrait du luthier François-Marie Pupunat, photographie, vers 1864, coll.
 Musée Historique Lausanne